 The #1 factor influencing most retirees to move abroad is the cost of living and, more particularly, a desire to reduce their current cost of living and make their retirement income go further.

 If you are currently living in the US, Canada, Western Europe, and even Australia or New Zealand, there is no doubt you can reduce your living expenses considerably by moving to the likes of México, Central or South America, or southeast Asia.
 In most of these places the overall savings can be 50% or more and which can be life-saving for someone trying to live on a low, fixed income.
 In most of these places, almost everything is less expensive including property (purchased or rented), food, healthcare, and transportation.
 The only frequent exceptions are ‘luxury’ items such as electronics and motor vehicles, usually because of high import duties.

-We are currently living in the city center of the coastal port of Manta.
-We were somewhat extravagant and had a seventh floor, two bedroom/two bath, 1,000 square foot apartment right on the beach and our rent is $1,000.00 per month and this includes internet, cable TV and water.
-The equivalent in the US would likely cost us thousands more.
-Also, with living in the city center we don’t need a vehicle.
-If we can’t walk to where we want to go we take a taxi and can get to anywhere within the city for $3.00 or less, average $1.50.
-We pay under $40.00 for a full (hour long) consultation with our doctor and the other day we got our teeth checked and cleaned for $30.00.
+In Ecuador, we lived in the city center of the coastal port of Manta.
+We were somewhat extravagant and had a seventh floor, two-bedroom/two-bath, 1,000 square foot apartment right on the beach and our rent was $1,000.00 per month and which included internet, cable TV and hot and cold water.
+The equivalent in the US would likely have cost us thousands more.
+Also, living in the city center, we didn’t need a vehicle.
+If we couldn’t walk to where we wanted to go we took a taxi and could get to anywhere within the city for $3.00 or less, average $1.50.
+We paid under $40.00 (full price, no insurance) for a full (hour-long) consultation with our doctor and got our teeth checked and cleaned for $30.00.